gianni-rosato/svt-av1-psy/STYLE.md

 }
 ```

-braces are only necessary for multi-line code blocks or multi-line condition statements;
+Braces are only necessary for multi-line code blocks or multi-line condition statements;

 ``` c
 if (condition1 && condition2)